CraneStation/wasmtime-wasi/docs/WASI-api.md

 same number could be allocated by a different thread at the same time.

-This system call provides a way to atomically renumber file descriptors, which would disappear if dup2() were to be removed entirely.
+This function provides a way to atomically renumber file descriptors, which would disappear if dup2() were to be removed entirely.